-The second phase to be awarded to us was the cliff face stabilisation to prevent any likelihood of cliff deterioration during the demolition works.
+The second phase to be awarded to us was the cliff face stabilisation to prevent any likelihood of deterioration during the demolition works.
 Howard Civil Engineering undertook the unusual concrete ballast work within the basement and rear rooms of the theatre prior to demolition.

 We have now completed work on this complex package.